 - The tax must be imposed annually.

-Vehicle registration fees sometimes are based partly on the value of the property and partly on other factors.
-The portion based on the value of the property can be deducted for tax purposes.
-In Publication 17 the IRS advises,
+Vehicle registration fees are sometimes based partly on the value of the property and partly on other factors.
+Only the portion that's based on the value of the property can be deducted for tax purposes.
+The IRS states in Publication 17:

 Personal Property Taxes on Business Equipment

-If personal property is used partly for business and partly for personal use, then the business portion is deducted as a business expense and the remainder as a personal deduction on Schedule A. The IRS gives the following example in Publication 334:
+If personal property is used partly for business and partly for personal use, the business portion is deducted as a business expense and the remainder as a personal deduction on the taxpayer's personal Schedule A.

 Keep any documents that specify how much personal property tax you paid during the year.
-For example, this might be an annual vehicle registration statement.
-The vehicle registration statement may indicate what portion of the registration fee qualifies to be deducted as personal property tax.
+This might be an annual vehicle registration statement that indicates what portion of the registration fee qualifies to be deducted as personal property tax.